vcherkassky/cloudroutes-developerdocs/Creating_Monitors.md

 With CloudRoutes we have kept the creation of monitors as simple as possible by making the monitors modular.
 Creating a new monitor doesn't require you to edit the main `web.py` file, but rather requires you to create several new files that are dynamically loaded into the application.

-Because monitors are based on a modular systems it is important to define a shortname for the monitor that will be used to identify the module.
+Because monitors are based on a modular systems it is important to define a short-name for the monitor that will be used to identify the module.

-**For example:** An HTTP GET based monitor that searches for a specific keyword, has a shortname of `http-keyword`.
-This shortname is used in filenames and as the `ctype` value stored in the database. `ctype` is an abbreviation for **Check Type** so you can think of this shortname as a unique classifier for the monitor.
+**For example:** An HTTP GET based monitor that searches for a specific keyword, has a short-name of `http-keyword`.
+This short-name is used in filenames and as the `ctype` value stored in the database. `ctype` is an abbreviation for **Check Type** so you can think of this short-name as a unique classifier for the monitor.

 In this document we will be using the `http-keyword` monitor as reference, this monitor is a Non-API based monitor and is a good example of how simple a monitor is to create.